 We wish the XR Ultra had a rear brake light, but in this price range, that's a feature you don't often find.
 Weighing 26.5 pounds, the XR Ultra isn't too heavy, so most people should be able to carry it up a flight of stairs.
 However, we found the locking mechanism on the rear fender to be a bit temperamental.
 Overall, though, it's a good electric scooter at a good price.

 Read our full GoTrax XR Ultra review.

-If you'd rather sit for the frenzied commute across the metropolis, the Razor EcoSmart Metro is an affordable option.
+If you'd rather sit while riding, the Razor EcoSmart Metro HD is your best option.
 This scooter features a seat and a large bamboo deck for resting your feet while riding, as well as a rack on the back of the vehicle for carting around things like groceries.

 The Razor E100 is the best electric scooter for parents who want to get a scooter for their kids to safely ride around town.
 It comes in a variety of colors and features twist-grip acceleration controls, as well as a hand-operated front brake.
 The E100 tops out at 10 mph but offers enough torque for heading uphill or over steep bumps.
 And with 40 minutes of drive time, that's plenty to get to school and back with a pit stop in between.

 The Razor E100 is available in a variety of colors and styles, so you should be able to find a model that best fits your child's personality.
 Just remember to get them a helmet.
 One caveat of the E100 is that it uses a chain-drive motor, which can be noisier than hub motors, and could require some maintenance over time.
 Also, the E100 lacks a bell or reflectors of any kind, so you'll want to purchase some at a bike shop to help make your child more visible on the road.